Historic Preservation District

 In 1986, the Naperville City Council created the Naperville Local Historic District.
 Today, approximately 320 properties fall within the Historic District—home to many of Naperville’s historically and architecturally significant buildings—including more than 300 homes and the campus of North Central College.
 The creation of the Historic District was controversial; with support from only 16% of the property owners within the proposed district boundaries.
 City staff and elected officials, however, saw the creation of the historic district as an opportunity to begin thinking strategically about the challenges of preserving local architecture within an aging housing stock, and how to work with residents who are interested in modernizing their homes.

-When the Historic District was formed, Naperville’s approach to historic preservation started to meet with resistance from residents who were interested in making improvements to their homes, such as putting on additions and making energy-efficiency modifications.
+In the late 1990s and early 2000s, when significant renovation work began being undertaken on Naperville’s older housing stock and demolition activity began increasing significantly outside of the Historic District, Naperville’s approach to historic preservation started to be met with resistance from residents who were also interested in making improvements to their homes, such as putting on additions and making energy-efficiency modifications.
 Though residents did not want a full-scale removal of the historic designation, they wanted more flexibility regarding the building materials they could use to change the appearance and functionality of their homes.

-In 2008, Naperville decided to form a steering committee made up of staff, homeowners in the Historic District, representatives of North Central College, and a local historic preservation community organization to begin developing a new roadmap for historic preservation that would meet the needs of all stakeholders.
-After a seven-month process of community outreach and discussion, a Historic Preservation Commission was created in 2009 to guide future preservation decisions for the City; and an educational resource manual was created in 2010, which the Commission uses to encourage residents to maintain and renovate their homes in a manner consistent with the architectural style and character of existing historic neighborhoods.
+In 2008, Naperville decided to form a steering committee made up of staff, homeowners in the Historic District, representatives of Naper Settlement, and a local historic preservation community organization to begin developing a new roadmap for historic preservation that would meet the needs of all stakeholders.
+After a seven-month process of community outreach and discussion, the City’s former Historic Sites Commission was revamped into a new Historic Preservation Commission in 2009 with new goals to guide future preservation decisions for the City; and an educational resource manual was created in 2010, which the Commission uses to encourage residents to maintain and renovate their homes in a manner consistent with the architectural style and character of existing historic neighborhoods.
 In 2011, a new ordinance was adopted, which emphasized the preservation of a building’s character and style and loosened restrictions on materials that homeowners can use to make upgrades, provided they follow style and design guidelines.

 While the last property-by-property historical survey was last completed in 2008, the City has hired a consultant to update that survey in 2026.